Interview With Dr. Layne Norton Natural Pro Bodybuilder

 Finally, for people who are looking to learn more about you and the services you offer, how can they contact you?

-If you are interested in coaching and you have questions then you can contact me through my website and I’ll be happy to hear from people.
-I am always looking to meet more people within the industry and I’m available for interviews and appearances etc. I’ve just spoken at a few universities so feel free to contact me and if anyone has general questions I don’t mind answering those.
+If you are interested in coaching and you have questions, you can contact me through my website (www.biolayne.com) and I’ll be happy to help.
+I am always looking to meet more people within the industry and I’m available for interviews and appearances etc. – for example, I’ve recently spoken at a few universities.
+Feel free to contact me and if you have any general questions I don’t mind answering those.
 I do my best to answer all my emails as fast as I can.

 Thank you very much for the insightful conversation, Layne.